SergioBonaqueGonzalez/Wavefront-Propagator/README.md

-Methodology for the propagation of a phase in free space, assuming coherent illumination.
+Methodology for the propagation of a wavefront phase defined in a square-shaped matrix in free space, assuming coherent illumination.

 Developed by Sergio Bonaque-González, PhD.